JulienBreux/potter/README.md

-# potter
-⚡️ Potter or Pod Tester is a simple container to test pod, deployment, service or ingress
+# ⚡️ Potter or Pod Tester is a simple container to test pod, deployment, service or ingress